Multi Agent Frameworks

 Steps

-- Browser (gpt-researcher) - Browses the internet for initial research based on the given research task.
+More specifically (as seen in the architecture diagram) the process is as follows:- Browser (gpt-researcher) - Browses the internet for initial research based on the given research task.

 - Editor - Plans the report outline and structure based on the initial research.